kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 **Auto-Scaling**: Implement auto-scaling to dynamically adjust the number of container instances based on traffic patterns.
 Auto-scaling ensures the application's performance even during traffic spikes.

+**Enhance Fault Tolerance**: To mitigate the single point of failure associated with the current single NAT gateway, implement a second NAT gateway in AZ 1b.
+This approach increases redundancy and reduces the risk of downtime if one of the NAT gateways becomes unavailable.

+**Geographical Redundancy**: Duplicating the entire infrastructure in a different AWS region would further increase resilience.
+This provides a failover in case a whole region experiences an outage, ensuring continued availability of the application.

 ## Conclusion